pulp-platform/pulpino/README.md

 This script can be found in the sw subfolder of the git repository.

 Modify the cmake-configure script to your needs and execute it inside the build folder.
-This will setup everything to perform simulations using modelsim.
+This will setup everything to perform simulations using ModelSim.

 Inside the build folder, execute

     make vcompile

-to compile the RTL libraries.
+to compile the RTL libraries using ModelSim.
 CMake automatically takes care of setting the `PULP_CORE` environment variable to the correct value based on the compiler you specified when configuring cmake.

 To run a simulation in the modelsim GUI use